Opinion polling for the 2009 European Parliament election in France

-This page lists public opinion polls conducted for the 2009 European Parliament election in France, which was held on 7 June 2009.
+This is a list of public opinion polls conducted for the 2009 European Parliament election in France, which was held on 7 June 2009.

 Unless otherwise noted, all polls listed below are compliant with the regulations of the national polling commission (Commission nationale des sondages) and utilize the quota method.

 Graphical summary

 The averages in the graphs below were constructed using polls listed below conducted by the seven major French pollsters.
 The graphs are smoothed 14-day weighted moving averages, using only the most recent poll conducted by any given pollster within that range (each poll weighted based on recency).

 Because the Ipsos poll conducted from 5 to 6 June was not published during the electoral silence, it is not included in the average below.

 Voting intentions

 Polls conducted specifically for subsample data are listed with one asterisk (*), while the hypothetical poll conducted for the Left Party by Ifop in January 2009 is marked with two asterisks (**).
 The Ipsos poll conducted from 5 to 6 June was an internal survey which was not distributed during the electoral silence.